 When transferring assets you should understand that the RRSP type at the transferring and receiving financial institutions is an important consideration for the transfer to be successful, namely:

 - If the type of RRSP at the receiving financial institution is identical to the RRSP type at the transferring financial institution then the transfer should be successful.
 For example, transferring an Individual RRSP into an Individual RRSP is fine.
-But you will not be able to transfer a Spousal RRSP into an Individual RRSP (even though transferring an Individual RRSP into a Spousal RRSP is possible, with the resulting combined RRSP designated as a Spousal RRSP).
+But you will not be able to transfer a Spousal RRSP into an Individual RRSP (even though transferring an Individual RRSP into a Spousal RRSP is possible, provided the accounts have the same annuitant, with the resulting combined RRSP designated as a Spousal RRSP).

 - Transferring a Self-Directed RRSP into a Regular RRSP is not possible because the assets held in a Self-Directed RRSP may not be compatible with investment restrictions for a Regular RRSP.
 But transferring assets held in a Regular RRSP to a Self-Directed RRSP may be possible.

 - Before attempting to transfer RRSP assets check with the receiving financial institution to ensure they can accept and administer the transferred asset.
 For example, mortgages, mortgage investment corporations, and some mutual funds may not be acceptable to the receiving institution.
 In addition, some RRSP investments are considered to be proprietary to the transferring financial institution and, thus, non-transferable.

 Typically, when transferring RRSP assets you will incur transfer fees and possibly investment sales or redemption fees, so you should ask about these before you complete the transfer form.